livkndt/livkndt.github.io/_posts/2024-06-03-choosing-an-iac-language.md

 ## Credits

 ### Thanks!
 Thanks to my colleagues Brian Myburgh, Jon Parish, Othman Alkhamra & Rahul Parkar, who gave me their time & invaluable insights into the experiences of our client engagements at 101 Ways.
 It was (as ever with tech) a divisive topic full of nuance-while the views expressed here are my personal take, I deeply appreciate all your thoughtful contributions.
 Thanks for the great discussions and alternative viewpoints!
+Finally, a special thanks to Grant Smith for many discussions & proofreads ❤.

 ### Post Photo
 Post photo by <a href="https://unsplash.com/@cgower?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Christopher Gower</a> on <a href="https://unsplash.com/photos/a-macbook-with-lines-of-code-on-its-screen-on-a-busy-desk-m_HRfLhgABo?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>